jondalnas/chisel-lab/lab1/README.md

 Total FIRRTL Compile Time: 916.6 ms
 [success] Total time: 22 s, completed Jul 22, 2019 11:09:25 AM
 ```
-This is the output of the Chisel compiler und runtime.
+This is the output of the Chisel compiler and runtime.
 To see that the program
 runs we provide a friendly greeting message, starting with the famous "Hallo World".
 If your design contains errors, you will see error messages in this window.